Beliavsky/Fortran-code-on-GitHub/README.md

 [riemann](https://github.com/clawpack/riemann): centralized location for all Clawpack-compatible Riemann solvers

+[sippp](https://github.com/nschloe/sippp): solves singularly perturbed parabolic problems, by Nico Schlömer.
+The library contains routines which handle the generation of meshes (in particular layer adapted meshes) when treating singularly perturbed problems as well as a wide range of A-stable Runge-Kutta methods.

 [Unstructured Finite Volume Solver](https://github.com/komahanb/unstructured-finite-volume): unstructured Finite Volume Solver for Partial Differential Equations that is standard Fortran 2018, is object-oriented for separation of geometry, physics and solution, uses coarrays for distributed memory parallelism, and uses the pure, elemental, and do concurrent features for shared memory parallelism, by komahanb

 ## Particle Physics